Actifio/ActJenkins/act-lsversion/README.md

 You will need to have a Jenkins instance running on Windows and ActPowerCLI installed.
 If you need information on how to install the ActPowerCLI module, please checkout https://github.com/Actifio/powershell or https://github.com/Actifio/powershell/tree/master/setup-actpowercli .

-You will need to create a Jenkins job and
+We will be creating a Jenkins job that accepts Actifio VDP CLI user and credentials, login to the appliance and lists out the VDP version.

 ### Step 1:
 Login to the Jenkins server and create a freestyle project by clicking on the New Item link on the top left hand corner.
 Enter the name of the job - act-lsversion , and click on Freestyle project.
 Click OK to confirm.